-5 key facts about Richmond's family practice environment to help frame your practice transition/retirement efforts.
+4 key facts about family practice environment to help frame your practice transition/retirement efforts.

-- 1. Approximately 24 Richmond GPs are planning to retire by 2018, many of which are solo practitioners and paper-based. - 2.
-From 2009-2014, 3 new physicians came to Richmond to provide full service family practice.
-During the same five-year period, 7 new GPs joined the hospitalist service and 9 new GP recruits practice solely in walk-in-clinics. - 3.
+- 1. The Strathcona Resident Program graduates 6 family physicians per year - 2.
 New graduates bring varying levels of debt and lifestyle expectations.
-Many are interested in providing locum coverage and joining a group and/or interprofessional practices.
-Important practice, personal and professional attributes include maintaining reasonable and flexible work hours, ability to take time off and availability of EMRs. - 4.
-UBC Department of Family Practice has been steadily expanded the number of CaRMS entry positions to 124 CMGs and 44 IMGs in 2015/16. - 5.
-VCH's moratorium policy requires international medical graduates to practice medicine in rural or underserved areas.
-Only after a HealthMatch BC/VCH job posting has been posted for 6+months may physicians not licensed to practice in Canada be considered.
+Many are interested in providing locum coverage and joining a group or interprofessional practices. - 3.
+Important practice, personal and professional attributes include maintaining reasonable and flexible work hours, ability to taketime off and availability of EMRs. - 4.
+Island Health's moratorium policy requires international medical graduates to practice medicine in rural or underserved areas.
+Only after a HealthMatch BC/Island Health job posting has been posted for 6+months may physicians not licensed to practice in Canada be considered.